 From initial project concept through project implementation and final evaluation, a variety of forms and formats of visuals are developed.
 Staff activities include image creation, editing, enhancement, transfer and display.
 From display posters, certificates, business cards, applications of optical media technologies and teleconferencing to support for Internet distribution, the requirement for graphics, video, audio and other materials has increased in quantity and diversified in format.

 In addition to the development by the staff of new techniques and processes, the facilities and hardware infrastructure must reflect state-of-the-art standards in a rapidly changing field.
 The Media Center acquired a professional DVD duplicator to support the production of DVDs in-house and to service other departments.
 Staff continues to play a major role in encouraging faculty, staff and students to convert traditional slide presentations to digital format for PowerPoint presentations and Internet-based purposes, providing a more stable means of preserving valuable teaching tools.

 To accomplish this goal, each department in the School of Veterinary Medicine has been provided (through the Title III grant) a digital workstation consisting of a computer, monitor and 35mm slide scanner.
 Media Center staff provides training in equipment use.
 Title III also provided two new digital photographic cameras to better acquire images in surgical rooms, clinics, indoor and outdoor sites and for composite pictures of first-year and graduate students in the College.

 Staff also provides technical assistance and support to other areas of the University from time to time, as the need areas arises.

-Click here for the Media Center Work Order Form.
-Please complete and submit this form for all requests for services from the School of Veterinary Medicine, Media Center within 3-5 business days before the item is needed.
+Click here for the Media Center Work Order Form, and click here for the 313 Rosenwald Work Order Form (for Mr. Ernest Tapley).
+Please complete one of these forms, as needed, and submit it for all requests for services from the School of Veterinary Medicine, Media Center within 3-5 business days before the item is needed.